open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/VideoProfiler/README.rst.txt

    If this log is displayed by the Video Profiler tool, it indicates that the ingestion rate is too high or the VideoIngestion
    UDFs are slow and causing latency throughout the pipeline.
-   As per the log suggests, the user can increase the poll_interval to a optimum value to reduce the blockage of VideoIngestion ingestor queue thereby optimizing the video pipeline in case using the opencv ingestor.
-In case Gstreamer ingestor is used, the videorate option can be optimized by following the `README <https://github.com/open-edge-insights/video-ingestion/blob/master/README.md>`_.
+   As per the log suggests, the user can increase the poll_interval to a optimum value to reduce the blockage of VideoIngestion ingestor queue thereby optimizing the video pipeline in case using the opencv ingestor. if Gstreamer ingestor is used, the videorate option can be optimized by following the `README <https://github.com/open-edge-insights/video-ingestion/blob/master/README.md>`_.

 #.
    VA subs/UDF input queue is blocked, consider reducing ZMQ_RECV_HWM value or reducing ingestion rate.